Exemptions from Testing

 Note: Out-of-state exemptions are valid for one to two years, depending on whether the vehicle had emissions inspected and/or what type of test was conducted.

-If your vehicle is registered in the Phoenix area, mail passing test documents to:
+If your vehicle is registered in the Phoenix area, mail any above listed documents to:

 Military Out of State Exemption